 It is hoped that you will become well acquainted, and that you will come to regard your supervisor as a person with whom you can discuss difficulties at any time.
 Supervisors have three principle functions:

-Your supervisor will discuss your Employability Plan with you each year, this will help you to consider how to make the most of your time at university and where you might take your career, they will also advise you on academic choices.
+Your supervisor will discuss your plans for employability enhancement with you.
+This will help you to consider how to make the most of your time at university and where you might take your career - they will also advise you on academic choices.
 They will be expected to know how you are doing, what your interests are and of any problems that might affect your academic work and will be able to speak about you in an informed way at meetings that discuss academic progress.
 In order for this to work well, it is important that you tell your supervisor about anything affecting your academic work.

 They will understand the university structure, and will be able to offer advice about whom to see to get help on matters that concern your non academic life, like finances or housing, as well as matters concerning your academic progress.